morea-framework/morea-framework.github.io/src/userguide.md

 <tr>
 <td>morea_url</td>
 <td>optional</td>
-<td>If present, specifies the URL of an external reading.
-If absent, then the body text of this file
-is the reading.
+<td>If present, specifies the URL of a reading.
+To refer to internal pages, the string must start with '/morea/' and continue with the path to the page.
+To refer to external pages, the string should start with 'http'.
+If this parameter is absent, then the body text of this file is the reading.
 </td>
 </tr>